 About 1912 the Hamiltons bought out Mr. Trenkley, who had originally run a grocery store in the building, and then later Hamilton’s added drygoods, therefore making the store quite complete.
 Mr. Hamilton continued business here until his death a few years ago, and since then his son Willard has taken over.

-The present Hamilton Drygoods and Hardware Store will discontinue business on November 1, due to Willard Hamilton having gone into defense work.
+Hamilton Drygoods and Hardware Store discontinued business on November 1, 1942, due to Willard Hamilton having gone into defense work.

 When Betty’s Cafeteria opened, or even Betty’s last name, is a mystery to us, but it was apparently a landmark for many years.
 The following was part of an ad campaign run in the Dispatch by Citizens State Bank when it opened in 1955.

 - The St. Louis Park Pharmacy was listed at 6511 Walker Street in the 1933 directory.